The Counterfeit

 Matthew 28:19 (Douay-Rheims)

 One danger that follows exposure of the counterfeit is the temptation to think the remnant exists only to survive.
 Souls become so conscious of corruption, invalidity, false authority, and the cost of fidelity that they begin to imagine the Church's task has narrowed to defensive endurance alone.
 But the Church, even in exile, remains missionary.
-The remnant is not a bunker.
+The remnant is not a bunker, a museum, or a private refuge.
 It is the persevering bearer of the universal mission of Christ.

 At the same time, Scripture shows that this universal mission often proceeds through a remnant.
 Elias stands nearly alone, yet God's purpose is not reduced.
 The Apostles begin small, hidden, and persecuted, yet their mission remains world-embracing.
 The remnant therefore does not contradict catholicity.
 It preserves catholicity under pressure.